adetokunbo/challengehub.app/_posts/en/2020-06-12-why-start-active-learning-with-challengehub.md

 - What will I need to explain in depth about?
 - How much material do I need to prepare for the class?
-- Did students pre-read the assigned materials?
-- Did students find the pre-class material too easy or too hard?
+- Did students do the assigned pre-class study?
-- Will the activities planned for the class be appropriate for their level of understanding?
 - If some students finish earlier than others, what should I ask them to do?

 Such uncertainty induces a ‘plan for all scenarios’ response,